QuarkNerd/blog/ceberhardt/_posts/2015-05-15-mvvm-reactive-cocoa-3.md

 Unfortunately these RAC2 macros are pretty clumsy and cumbersome to use.
 This is true of all macro-based APIs, not an issue with RAC specifically.

-RAC3 does away with macro, and KVO, replacing them both with a pure Swift implementation.
+RAC3 does away with macros, and KVO, replacing them both with a pure Swift implementation.

 ## RAC3 Properties

 I wrote a blog post a few months back which looked at [KVO and a few KVO-alternatives with Swift](http://blog.scottlogic.com/2015/02/11/swift-kvo-alternatives.html), the lack of strong-typing, dependence on NSObject and a rather clumsy syntax mean that KVO feels quite uncomfortable within the swift world.

-With RAC3 properties (or at least properties which you wish to observe), are represented by the generic `MutableProperty` type:
+With RAC3, properties (or at least properties which you wish to observe),are represented by the generic `MutableProperty` type:

 {% highlight swift %}
 let name = MutableProperty<String>("")